How to Make Your OT Resume Stand Out

 Alternative formats

-You might hear people discussing alternate types of resumes like CVs (curriculum vitaes, as noted above)—or alternative types of formats, such as functional (also called skills-based) or hybrid.
-I won’t get too deep into the weeds with these, but here’s a quick overview.
+You might hear people discussing alternate resume types like CVs (curriculum vitaes, as noted above)—or alternative formats, such as functional (also called skills-based) or hybrid.
+I won’t go too deep into the weeds with these, but here’s a quick overview.

 Curriculum vitae (CV)

 As noted earlier, a CV is usually used for teaching and/or research positions.
-A curriculum vitae is a lengthy summary of pretty much every professional accomplishment from your career, including any research papers you’ve written, any speeches you’ve given, and any awards you’ve won (not to mention, standard resume fodder like work experience).
+A curriculum vitae is a lengthy summary of pretty much every professional accomplishment, including any research papers you’ve written, speeches you’ve given, and awards you’ve won (in addition to standard resume fodder like work experience).

 Functional/skills-based

 A functional, or skills-based, resume is often used for career-changers—or for people who haven’t had much professional experience.
-This format focuses more on skills and competencies, rather than on work experience.
-Be cautious using this format in the OT world, as it’s often seen as a red flag.
+This format focuses more on skills and competencies, rather than work experience.
+Be cautious using this format in the OT world, as it’s can be viewed as a red flag.

 Hybrid

-A popular format is called the hybrid format.
-This layout pulls elements from a traditional (reverse-chronological) format and a functional (skills-based) format, and it’s recommended for career-changers or clinicians looking to move into new settings.
-The main hallmark of these is that you’ll see the aforementioned “Core Competencies” section wedged between the “Summary” section and the “Work Experience” section.
+The hybrid format has become quite popular.
+This layout mixes elements from the traditional (reverse-chronological) format and the functional (skills-based) format, and it’s recommended for career-changers or clinicians looking to move into new settings.
+The main hallmark of a hybrid format resume is wedging the aforementioned “Core Competencies” section between the “Summary” section and the “Work Experience” section.

 The font